LaunchCode-Education-Archived/skills-front-end/studios/flicklist/1/README.md

 </ul>
 ```

-### 4. Each browse list item should contain a button
+##### 4. Each browse list item should contain a button

 Once you have list items displaying the titles of all the movies, the next step is to add a button to each item.
 The button should say "Add to watchlist".

 This step should be pretty simple.
 Just append another item inside the list item, after the movie title.

-### 5. Add click handlers to the buttons
+##### 5. Add click handlers to the buttons

 Once those buttons are showing up, your next task is to make them actually do something.
-Use jQuery's <a href="http://api.jquery.com/click/" target="_blank">click</a> function to register a "click handler" on each button.
+Use jQuery's [click](http://api.jquery.com/click/) function to register a "click handler" on each button.
 This is another one of those functions where you pass in a "callback", in order to specify exactly what should happen when the click event occurs.
 You'll want to pass in a function that accomplishes two things: appends to `model.browseItems` whichever movie was clicked, and then re-invokes `render`.
-Here is an example of a button whose click handler contains an "annonymous function" that accomplishes some tasks:
+Here is an example of a button whose click handler contains an "anonymous function" that accomplishes some tasks:

 ```js
 var myButton = $("<button></button>").text("Click if you dare");